Orchestra in Residence

 At the request of many friends of the orchestra and members of our loyal audience, we have been asked to set up a mailing list.

-If anyone wants any further information , please send an email to:
+If anyone wants wishes to join our mailing list, please send an email to: